stephaneVercouillieBMID/slate/source/workingVersion.html.md

  .
 identity token
 how to request token
-example of how to obtain identity token(authentication) app to app / claims(user info)
+Create an anti-forgery state token example of how to obtain identity token(authentication)_Send an authentication request to itsme Confirm the anti-forgery state token
+Exchange  `code`  for access token and ID token app to app / claims(user info)
 Endpoints - Authorisation endpoint - Token endpoint - User info endpoint